Kenenyah/Kenenyah/README.md

-To see projects copy and paste links below.
+To see projects copy one of the links below and paste in browser.

 Kenenyah.github.io/(FoodDelivery)/